Created with flickr slideshow.

 Since 1905, The Salvation Army has been doing the most good in Hampton Roads by serving those in the community and region in the most need.
 For the last six to seven years, work at The Salvation Army has been going on to bring a new level of Salvation Army programs and services to Hampton Roads, all to be housed at The Salvation Army Ray and Joan Kroc Corps Community Center.

 In 2005, when The Salvation Army Hampton Roads Area Command was approved to receive Kroc funds, local Army officials began working with local government officials, including City of Norfolk Vice Mayor Anthony Burfoot, to ensure that the Kroc Center complemented the goals the city held for the community.
-At present, it is expected that the Kroc Center will bring between 150 to 200 jobs to the area and serve neighboring communities well through convenient access to the Light Rail.

 “We give thanks for the Norfolk, Broad Creek, and surrounding Hampton Roads communities for faithfully supporting The Salvation Army and helping see this day come to fruition,” said Captain Meredith.
 “This will be a place where people from all walks of life and backgrounds may come together on level ground, a place to bring family and friends, and a place where the mind, body and spirit will be built up.”